 persona definition -> requirements gathering -> card sorting -> paper prototyping -> needs validation -> high-fidelity prototyping -> usability testing -> beta ship -> ...

 Matt Tharp, Jon Linton, Alan deLespinasse, Ira Ladson

 2019 / 3 months

 Gamalon's natural language engine can ingest the contents of a website and use this information in a conversational context.
 The information lives in a backend database where, in its raw state, it is not human-readable.
 Therefore, there is a need to create an interface for Gamalon's clients, who are usually marketing professionals without technical data science backgrounds, to access the data and make changes to it.

 IdeaBase visualizes a database of natural-language data in a human-readable format.
 It organizes titbits of information into a hierarchy that is familiar for marketing professionals, and it uses the principles of progressive disclosure to allow marketers to go in and make changes as they see fit.

 A selection of assets from the prototyping process are presented here.
-As stated above, this is an ongoing project.

 [Figure 1] An early wireframe showing a high-level view of the chatbot's knowledge base.